 House Democrats tried to pass The Aim Higher Act, which would have protected and expanded PSLF for future generations.
 This bill was introduced in July 2018, but it did not receive a vote, so it was not enacted.

-With very little legislative progress on PSLF, President Biden issued the Limited PSLF waiver in 2021, which had to be temporary, due to restrictions on executive orders.
-That waiver ended last fall.
+With very little legislative progress on PSLF, President Biden issued the Limited PSLF waiver in 2021, which had to be temporary due to restrictions on executive orders.
+That waiver ended in 2024.

 32. Yes, PSLF could be repealed, but it's highly unlikely.